 For the pdf version of this bulletin, click here.

 The location of the outlet of a drainage system is important to the proper water-removal function of the system.
-Choose the outlet to allow free flow (unsubmerged) most of the time.
-Typically, water that flows into the lateral drain pipes connect to submains and a main that conveys the water toward the system outlet.
-The invert of the outlet pipe should be at least 1 ft below the ditch bottom (Figure 8).
+Place the outlet to allow free flow (unsubmerged condition) most of the time.
+Typically, water flows into the lateral drain pipes, which connect to submains and a main that conveys the water toward the system outlet.
+The invert of the outlet pipe should be at least 1 ft below the ditch bottom (Figure 10).

 At times, the field is relatively flat with not enough grade to allow gravity flow of the water toward the outlet, or the drainage ditch is not deep enough to allow the outlet to flow into it.
-In these cases, a pumped outlet is needed where the main conveys drainage water into a sump from which it is pumped out to remove the excess water (Figure 8).
-For information about pump design and sizing, see Scherer (2015).
+In these cases, a pump station is needed where the main moves drainage water into a sump from which it is pumped out to remove the excess water (Figure 10).
+For information about design and sizing of pumps stations, see Scherer (2015).

 Scherer, T. F. (2015).
 Tile drainage pump stations for farm fields (AE1747).
 North Dakota State University Extension.
 Link